beubax/Wheat_Detection_Using_Faster_R-CNN/README.md

 The ability to detect tiny objects in images was key to detecting wheat heads in the dataset, so Faster RCNN was our go-to model.

-## Training of Faster RCNN Using Pytorch
+## Training of Faster R-CNN Using Pytorch

 The dataset was provided by the competition owners and consisted of ~3400 images of wheat crops taken in different locations around the world.
 They were labelled and coordinates of the bounding boxes were provided in a CSV file.
 We tried and tested many different implementations of Faster using Keras and Tensorflow, but all of them were either outdated or throwing incomprehensible errors.
 Pytorch came to the rescue and our code was largely derived from this notebook [Pytorch Faster-R-CNN with ResNet152 backbone](https://www.kaggle.com/maherdeebcv/pytorch-faster-r-cnn-with-resnet152-backbone)